15 Famous Churches in Barcelona Spain You Must Visit

 📍 Location: Google Maps

-The Basilica de Santa Maria del Mar is a 14th-century gem and a shining example of pure Catalan Gothic style.
+The Basilica de Santa Maria del Mar is a 14th-century masterpiece and one of the best examples of Catalan Gothic architecture.

-It’s also known as the Cathedral of the Sea, thanks to Ildefonso Falcones’ famous novel about the church.
+Often called the Cathedral of the Sea, it became even more well-known thanks to Ildefonso Falcones’ novel.

 4. Temple of the Sacred Heart of Jesus